mzakidalski/data_cleaning_coursera/README.md

 4. **STEP 4** - appropriate labels for variables.
 Algorithm of variable name creation is described in the CodeBook file.
 Result of this step is saved in **${unzipped_dataset_folder}/dataset_before_groupind/data_before_grouping.txt**

+5. **STEP 5** - data from the previous step is aggregated by the **(Subject_Id, Activity)** pair of columns.
+The columns in the output data set are replaced with the mean values of all observations from the  aggregation group.
+The final result is saved in **${unzipped_dataset_folder}/final_dataset/final_dataset.txt**.

+All execution steps print the progress information to the console window.